Basford United F.C.: History

 Basford won the division at the first attempt (and the league's Floodlit Trophy), earning promotion to the East Midlands Counties League.
 After a second successive title in 2012–13 (also becoming the first club to win both the league and the league cup), they were promoted to the Premier Division of the Northern Counties East League.
 They finished fifth in 2013–14, and were transferred to the Premier Division of the new Midland League for the 2014–15 season.
 They went on to win the inaugural league title, earning promotion to Division One South of the Northern Premier League, as well as winning the Notts Senior Cup for a third time.
 A fourth-place finish in 2015–16 saw them qualify for the promotion play-offs, in which they lost 5–0 to Coalville Town in the semi-finals.
 The season also saw them retained the Notts Senior Cup.

 In 2017–18 Basford were Division One South champions, earning promotion to the Premier Division.
 They also won the Notts Senior Cup, and retained it the following season.
+At the end of the 2021–22 season the club were transferred to the Premier Division Central of the Southern League.
+They were transferred back to the Northern Premier League's Premier Division a year later.
+In 2024–25 the club finished second-from-bottom of the Premier Division and were relegated to Division One Midlands.